affinidi/reference-app-affinidi-vault/samples/affinidi-usecase-eventi/docs/iota-framework-recommendation.md

 - Create API to initiate [Iota request](./iota-framework-verification.md#create-api-endpoint-apiiotastart-redirect-flow---initiate-request)
 - Create API to get data from the [Iota Initiate request](./iota-framework-verification.md#create-api-endpoint-apiiotaiota-response---get-requested-data)

-## Step-by-Step Guide to enable Affinidi Iota Framework

-Before proceeding with the steps below, make sure you have completed the prerequisites mentioned above.

-> [!WARNING]
-> The steps showcased in this sample application are provided only as a guide to quickly explore and learn how to integrate the components of Affinidi Trust Network into your application.
-This is NOT a Production-ready implementation.
-Please don't deploy this to a production environment.
+### 2. Add Recommendations PEX

-Now, let's continue with the step-by-step guide to enable the Affinidi Iota framework in the sample App.

-### Add Recommendations PEX in Affinidi Iota Configuration
+Now, let's continue with the step-by-step guide to enable the Affinidi Iota framework in the sample App by adding Recommendations PEX in Affinidi Iota Configuration.

 Add New Presentation Definition for requesting music preferences in Affinidi Iota framework configuration by using the [Affinidi Portal](https://portal.affinidi.com)